syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Appearance.md

 ## Palettes

 Chart control provides options to apply different kinds of themes or palettes to your chart.
-You can define [`Palette`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html#Syncfusion_Windows_Forms_Chart_ChartControl_Palette) either for the entire chart.
+You can define [`Palette`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartControl.html#Syncfusion_Windows_Forms_Chart_ChartControl_Palette) for the entire chart.

-We have some predefined palette such as
+There are some predefined palettes such as:
 * Default
 * DefaultAlpha
 * DefaultOld